Arn-BAuA/SensorNetwork/README.md

 * Step 8: Deploying the code in this repo.
 * Step 9 (Optional): Installing a graphic DB-Browser

+This guide is for the ver

 ### Step 1: Configuration of the Router
+We don't go into the details of configuring the router since the configuration depends on the installed firmware.
+We assume that there is a documetntation from the manifacturer of the router.
+For out Prototype we used a TP-Link WR841N Router.<br>
+We configured the router to provide a hidden wifi network.
+We also fixed the IP-Address for the computer, we use to administrate the network.

 ### Step 2: Installing an OS on the server
+For the server we used the headless version of raspbian.

 ### Step 3: Installing and configuring ufw